dankeyy/swap.py/README.md

 🔴 Note - this heavily relies on c-api; will break for other implementations of Python. 🔴

 Generally works fine in all versions of python 3.\
-But - if for some reason you need to spread you swap call over multiple lines, you would need to use a version newer than 3.7 (old parser issue).
+But - if for some reason you need to spread your swap call over multiple lines,\ you would need to use a version newer than 3.7 (old parser issue).

 ## What
 ```python